adrianoBP/better-wordle/README.md

 ### PWA

-The game can be installed to the device as it has been made available as a Progressive Web App.
+The game can be installed on the device as it has been made available as a Progressive Web App.
-This offers a quicker accessibility instead of having to open the browser every time and search for the game.
+This offers quicker accessibility instead of having to open the browser every time and search for the game.

 Additionally, thanks to the fact that PWA requires a `ServiceWorker`, load times of the app have been reduced as some files are served directly from the service worker cache.